lorossi/sudoku-solver/README.md

 # Sudoku Solver

-A sudoku solver made in Go, supporting text and image input and output.
+A blazing fast sudoku solver made in Go, supporting text and image input and output.

 ## Description